 This post may contain affiliate links.
 Please read our disclosure policy.

-Frosted red velvet cinnamon roll served on a small plate with cream cheese icing and heart sprinkles
+Red velvet cinnamon roll from scratch on a plate with cream cheese frosting

 Key Ingredients